 When Rick and Desiree Guzman started a foundation, Emmanuel House, to honor the memory of Rick’s youngest brother, Bryan Emmanuel Guzman, its focus was on getting the working poor out of poverty through education, community involvement, equitable development—all these, yes—but mainly through home ownership, which adds a wealth and stability that makes all those other things more possible.
-When Emmanuel House merged with long-time partner The Joseph Corporation, it became The Neighbor Project and more than tripled its capacity to get people into their first homes, or stay in the homes they were already in.
+When Emmanuel House merged with long-time partner The Joseph Corporation, it became The Neighbor Project and increased its capacity by over 10 times to get people into their first homes, or stay in the homes they were already in.

-♦ Go to another article on Income Inequality, “Graphic Inequality,” and to two follow-up articles to this post: “Home Ownership and the Racial Wealth Gap” and “Reparations and the Racial Wealth Gap.”
+♦ Go to another article on Income Inequality, “Graphic Inequality,” and two follow-up articles mentioned above: “Home Ownership and the Racial Wealth Gap” and “Reparations,” both focusing on building wealth through home equity.

 ♦ Watch my sermon “Searching for Prophets,” which touches on issues related to income inequality and the wealth gap.